How To Make Celebrating Ramadan Relevant and Fun For Your Child.

 Children love feeling a sense of achievement.
 Hey let’s face it, we all do!

 Help your child visualise their progress with a Ramadan tracker or calendar that they can mark off each day.

-This also helps them to keep track of how many days left until Eid!
+Doing this will also help them to keep track of how many days left until Eid!

 To get the most out of the calendar try to incorporate it with your Child’s goal chart.
-You can use different stickers to show the days when a challenge was completed and track their progress towards reaching their goal.
+For instance, use different stickers to show the days when a challenge was completed or track their progress towards reaching their goal.